devmanjohn/image-converter/README.md

 ## Note

 This script assumes that the input directory and the output directory are in the same level.
-If the input directory is deeper in the hierarchy you will need to adjust the `relativePath` calculation accordingly.
+If the input directory is deeper in the hierarchy you will need to adjust the `relativePath`.

 ## Dependencies